Firefly: a browser-based interactive 3D data visualization tool for millions of data points: Use cases and key features

 Firefly is a powerful and versatile tool for researchers to interactively explore their own data in real time.
-The first step in creating any Firefly visualization is to process the dataset using Firefly's built-in Python data pre-processor (PDPP; see Appendix~\ref{s:python_pdpp}).
+The first step in creating any Firefly visualization is to process the dataset using Firefly's built-in \textbf{Python data pre-processor} (\textbf{PDPP}; see Appendix~\ref{s:python_pdpp}).
 The Python data pre-processor can interpret a range of common data file formats (e.g. csv and hdf5; additional file formats can also be added by modifying the source code).
 Typical data will consist of discrete particles that each have x,y,z coordinates, and any number of additional attributes (e.g., velocity, temperature, density, etc.).
 The most straight-forward procedure is to use Firefly's PDPP to save a copy of the pre-processed data to disk and then launch Firefly within a web browser (see Appendix~\ref{s:under_the_hood}).
-Firefly will then read in and visualize the pre-processed data and allow the researcher to interactively e.g., color and/or filter data based on an attribute.
+Firefly will then read in and visualize the pre-processed data and allow the researcher to interactively e.g., \textbf{color and/or filter data based on an attribute}.

 As a concrete example, a researcher who is interested in the 3D morphology of high-temperature regions in their particle data set could filter out all particles below their temperature threshold.
-Then the researcher could then ``fly" around the data volume to visually inspect the morphology of these high-temperature regions and note their locations for potential future detailed follow-up investigations.
-Perhaps the researcher is also interested in the magnitudes and directions of the velocities in these high-temperature regions; in that case, they can color the points by velocity and plot velocity vectors rather than individual scatter points (e.g., see Figure~\ref{f:full_screengrab} (a) and (b)).
-The researcher could also select to (linearly) extrapolate the particle positions along the direction of the velocity vectors in a loop of a given duration to give an intuitive sense of how the material will flow over time by enabling the ``animate velocities'' checkbox.
+Then the researcher could toggle the camera mode from the default ``trackball controls'' (which rotates the scene) to ``fly controls'' in order to move around the data volume.
+By flying the camera into one of these high-temperature regions and switching back into trackball controls they can \textbf{reposition the rotation anchor} at the new location to visually inspect the morphology of each region and note their locations for potential future detailed follow-up investigations.
+Perhaps the researcher is also interested in the magnitudes and directions of the velocities in these high-temperature regions; in that case, they can color the points by velocity and \textbf{plot velocity vectors} rather than individual scatter points (e.g., see Figure~\ref{f:full_screengrab} (a) and (b)).
+The researcher could also select to (linearly) \textbf{extrapolate the particle positions along the direction of the velocity vectors} in a loop of a given duration to give an intuitive sense of how the material will flow over time by enabling the ``animate velocities'' checkbox.